 The split-tunneling system enables users to control the choice of apps that utilize the VPN.
 This can help the user manage the traffic more efficiently with their regular internet connection.

-NordVPN has a mid-level price range and you will get more benefit by subscribing to its 2-year VPN package.
+NordVPN has a mid-level price range and you will get more benefits by subscribing to its 2-year VPN package.

 #4 CyberGhost: CyberGhost is another great VPN service that you can use to stop ISPs from throttling your internet speed.
 The CyberGhost VPN offers some privacy-focused features such as IP masking, DNS leak protection, No-log policy, connection encryption, restricted content access, malware blocking, and adblocking.